JasonYuan869/mapmaker/README.md

     - About 15,000 maps with 6 GB of RAM allocated to Minecraft (variable)

 ## Instructions
 To use this program, first create a new superflat void world.
-This step is technically unnecessary but the datapack will always summon the item frames around (0 100 0).
+This step is technically unnecessary, but the datapack will always summon the item frames around (0 100 0).

 If converting a video, use `ffmpeg` to first convert it into a series of images (read [ffmpeg manual](https://ffmpeg.org/ffmpeg.html) or ask Google).
 In both cases below, it may be easier to use symlinks instead of copying files to/from the program folder, especially if the source is long or the quality is high.